cinnamonscript/noughts-and-crosses/readme.md

 * Visual Studio (version 2019 or later)
 Once you have these dependencies installed, you can download the source code from this repository and open the project file (TicTacToe.sln) in Visual Studio.

-Sure, I can provide a sample README file that incorporates the project description and execution instructions:

-TicTacToe Game Framework
-This is a reusable framework for two-player board games, such as Tic-tac-toe, Reversi, and Nine Men's Morris.
-It is implemented using inheritance and abstract classes, and the current implementation is for Tic-tac-toe.
-The framework allows for human versus human, computer versus human, and two levels of computer play involving random selection or look-ahead scoring functions.

 # Features
 * Human versus human gameplay
 * Computer versus human gameplay with two levels of difficulty: Random and Look-ahead bot